Peramunage-Vihan/Double-Wishbone-Suspension-System-Anaalysis/README.md

 # Double-Wishbone-Suspension-System-Analysis
 This is Design and Analysis based project. we designed double wishbone suspenstion system for sport car.
-Then, we analysed structural and Modal analysis by using Ansys
+Then, we analysed structural and Modal analysis by using Ansys.
+We design the 3D model Using Solidworks.

+### Highlightes of the Project

+-   Design the Modle Phase: Reserch the General dimentions for the sport car suspension systenm and modal the 3D modal.

+-   Force Identifying Phase: Reserch about general forces actiong on the sports car when the driving and calculated(Reference vehicle:Audi r8)-This phase also clearly mention in report.

+-   Material Selection Phase: Clearly mention in report below according to material properties.

+-   Analysis Phase: We use two type of analysis methods.
+They are\
+                       - Static Structural Analysis\
+                       - Modal Analysis

 Gooogle Drive Link For Project File: https://drive.google.com/drive/folders/1ZsCQMnEJSwfJmQMRE5CcriFxfP8GPpg7?usp=sharing